Warwick Cathro: Honours

 Cathro was awarded the H.C.L.
 Anderson Award by ALIA in 2012 for his contribution to the development of Trove, the discovery service and national newspaper digitisation project.
 Other awards include the ALIA Library Manager of the Year (1991) and the Victorian Association for Library Automation R.D.
 Williamson Award (1993).

+Oral history

+An oral history interview with Cathro, recorded in 2018, is available at the National Library of Australia.